gravitational/teleport/rfd/0061-tsh-aliases.md

 A few notes regarding the `<command>`:

-- Unlike `git` aliases explored above, proposal is to always require the binary name instead of defaulting to `tsh` and requiring special syntax otherwise.
+- Similar to `git` aliases explored above, the commands are understood to be in the context of the `tsh` binary.
+We will avoid the need for special syntax (`!bash ... `) by adding a new `tsh` command, `tsh exec`, which will be used by the aliases to execute external commands.
 - The `<command>` will be fed to `exec.Command` for execution.
-To chain multiple commands, use pipes, etc. users will explicitly use `bash -c`.
+To chain multiple commands, use pipes, etc. users will explicitly use `tsh exec -- -c`, optionally specifying the shell to use: `tsh exec --shell=zsh -- -c`.
-- The `<command>` will require `$@`, `$1`, etc. to reference the arguments provided to the alias command.
+- To simplify implementation, no special support will be given to `$@`, `$1` etc. However, the additional arguments will be given to whatever shell is being executed, making the use of positional arguments possible via existing shell features: `tsh exec -- -c "echo $1 $0" foo bar` will display `bar foo`.

 ### Examples